News from the open internet

 Let’s remember – advertisers didn’t create cookies.
 And to be honest, it’s not that they ever really wanted to use them in the first place.
 Cookies were never designed for advertising.
 They were simply co-opted as the least-bad solution available.
 And they only cover the browsing internet, not the fastest growing channels in digital media, such as audio, apps, and streaming TV.

 As we think about a world without cookies, it would be shortsighted to try and replace them with the same functionality - because we can do so much better.
-We can build something that preserves the value exchange of relevant advertising for free content on the internet – while massively upgrading consumer privacy.
+We can build something that preserves the value exchange of relevant advertising for free content on the internet while remaining conscious of consumer privacy.

 There are a few fundamentals of the internet that are top of mind for me as I think about how to accomplish this.
 First, the internet is not free.
 Journalism outlets, for example, need to cover the costs of the reporters who produce great news content.
 Second, advertisers have no interest in jeopardizing consumer trust.
 Many of them have spent decades building brand loyalty and don’t want to do anything that might put those relationships at risk.
 And last, perhaps because of these dynamics, more and more of the internet is becoming authenticated – meaning as users, we recognize we have to log in to see content.